Naturalclar/slide-react-native-eu-2020/script.md

 ## (5:16)

 Snapshot test in react or react-native is where you take a component and save the dom structure of it, so that whenever there is a change to the component, the testing framework can report the difference it made in the dom structure.
-Snapshot tests are very useful, when you want to see that the particular change you're making only affects the specific page you're trying to change, and not affecting other pages unexpectedly.
+Snapshot tests are very useful, when you want to see that the particular change you're making only affects the specifi page you're trying to change, and not affecting other pages unexpectedly.

 ## (5:47)